Logout

 Disaster Preparation for Associates

-Our associates play a critical role in disaster planning and preparation, and they receive role-specific training in crisis management and business continuity planning, processes, response, and recovery procedures, including participating in hands-on preparedness exercises.
+Our associates play a critical role in disaster planning and preparation and receive role-specific training in crisis management and business continuity planning, processes, response, and recovery procedures, including participating in hands-on preparedness exercises.

 • Pre-shipping truckloads of water and other needed products to stores and clubs